railwayapp/docs/src/pages/reference/starters.md

 If it has, we will prompt you to update your project.
 On confirmation, we will create a branch on Github and open a PR deployment for you on Railway.
 This way, we don’t replace your production deployment and you can test things out within the PR deploy.

-Once you’re happy with the changes, you can merge the PR and your production deployment will be updated to the latest version
+Once you’re happy with the changes, you can merge the PR and your production deployment will be updated to the latest version.